 If a learner is unsuccessful with the multiple-choice examination, they can have a second attempt.
-This should be completed on the assessment day.
+This must be taken within the time allowed for completion of the qualification.

 If a learner fails a second attempt, with or without additional training, they will have failed the qualification and will not be able to resit the assessments.